Sacramento Probate &

 If you have minor children at home, planning is a must.
 If you could no longer care for your children and had no estate planning in place, the court would decide who should raise them and appoint a fiduciary to manage their inheritance, for a fee.
 Then, when they turn 18, the remaining inheritance would be distributed to them outright, without any guidance or supervision.
 Your Estate Plan will be crafted to avoid this outcome, giving you the most possible influence on your children’s futures.

 When you plan with Yee Law Group, we will have two important meetings.
 The initial meeting can be held via videoconference, from the comfort and convenience of your home or office, or can be over the phone or in person.
-The entire process takes six to seven weeks.
+The entire process takes five to six weeks.

 The first meeting is the Design Meeting, where you decide the specifics of your estate plan distributions.
 We will email you drafts of all your documents at least two weeks prior to your Delivery Meeting to review at home which gives you enough time to review all the documents and schedule an additional consultation if you would like to go over the documents and any questions you may have.
 The final meeting is the Delivery Meeting, where you will sign all the documents in the presence of a notary and receive your complete Estate Plan Binder and a digital copy.